- Although government is traditionally slow to adopt digital tools, many agencies are doing just that for better efficiency and savings.

 In New Mexico, projects are mostly in rural areas, Sandoval says.
 An inspector who has to go back to the office to do a daily work report can waste up to an hour driving each way.
 Using Autodesk Construction Cloud’s PlanGrid—an AutoCAD and Revit-integrated project-management app used for permissions management, markup tools, and to resolve RFIs—inspectors reduce their office time, spending more time in the field instead.

 “We want them to spend more time on their jobsites,” says Dakota Clifford, a civil engineer with the Virginia Department of Transportation (VDOT).
 “We want our engineers to engineer, and we want our inspectors to inspect.
 That’s our end goal with this program: to minimize that administrative burden on our users.”
-The VDOT’s document-management systems connect contractors to the state for review, simplifying workflow processes.
+The VDOT’s document-management systems connect contractors to the state for review, simplifying workflow processes through cloud computing.

 2. Meet Technology Where It’s At